Ashwal200/OOP_Ex1/README.md

 This project add an option to organize a group of members of updates on the status of
 **UndoableStringBuilder** and send all updates to it in real time.

+In order for our run times to be efficient we used _HashSet_. _HashSet_ is a collection that stores a set of elements.
+It is implemented using a hash table, which allows for fast insertion, deletion, and lookup of elements.
+_HashSet_ does not allow duplicate elements, and it does not maintain the insertion order of the elements.
+This means that the order in which elements are added to a _HashSet_ is not preserved, and trying to add a duplicate element to the set will have no effect.
+It is an efficient data structure for storing and manipulating a set of elements in Java.

 ## Interface

 ### Member <kbd> -> </kbd> Observer